Updated on September 8, 2016

 Golden Penciled Hamburg: A small sized, very old Dutch breed which was admitted to the APA Standard in 1874.
 Males and females are golden penciled and attractive.
 Chicks $5.00 each (10)

 La Fleche: A rare old French breed with a unique v-shaped comb that looks much like 2 points going straight up (like two horns).
 Birds are pure black and lay a white egg.
 The head is such a unique shape the chicks can easily be picked out.
-Chicks $5.00 each (10) (SOLD OUT THROUGH 6/7/16)
+Chicks $5.00 each (10) (SOLD OUT THROUGH THE REMAINDER OF 2016)

 Mahogany Faverolle: A colorful Faverolle where the males are a partridge color and the hens are a rich mahogany brown color, pale brown eggs.
 They have a medium size single comb.
 These came to me as a selection from a hatchery which is now out of business.
 They are thrifty and productive, but do not have an ancient history.
 This breed is not yet listed in the APA Standard.
-Chicks $5.00 each (10) (SOLD OUT THROUGH 5/24/16)
+Chicks $5.00 each (10) (SOLD OUT THROUGH THE REMAINDER OF 2016)

 Partridge Barnevelder: A color variant found at one time in Europe.
 I obtained these with some regular Barnevelders.
 They are fairly docile and lay a medium brown egg.
 Some are darker than others.
 Color pattern is similar to a Partridge Rock, but many females lack pattern in chest area.
 Hens are productive layers.
 Chicks $5.00 each (15)